Zebiano/projeto_SG/README.md

 **Keep in mind this doesn't work on Google Chrome because of some safety concerns they have.
 Please use Firefox if you want to give this a try!**

 PS: This was done in basically two days only...
 Two days of hard work to get around all the problems PointerLock Controls gave us.
-We're both quite happy with the result and hope you won't be too critical with it!
+That's why there are some portuguese comments mixed with english ones, sorry for that.
+Though we're both quite happy with the result and hope you won't be too critical with it!

 ### Things that aren't working: